30 Hours Funded Childcare for 3 & 4 year olds

 How you can use your 30 hours

-If you're using 15 hours of free childcare, ask your provider if they're offering up to 30 hours from September 2017.
+If you're using 15 hours of funded childcare, ask your provider if they're offering up to 30 hours.
 Some providers may not be able to offer more hours, or they may only be able to offer a few extra hours.
 This may be due to places they have available or their opening times.

 You can use funding to pay for more than one childcare provider.
-This could be a nursery and a childminder, or two childminders.
+This could be a nursery and a childminder, or two childminders, for example.

 Search for Childcare